Reciprocal access agreement: Japan and the Philippines

 On 3 November 2023, Japan and the Philippines announced that they had begun talks for a Reciprocal Access Agreement.
 On 6 November 2023, Philippine Defense Secretary Gilberto Teodoro stated that his country wanted to reach an agreement "at the soonest possible time".

 On 8 July 2024, Philippine Defense Secretary Gilberto Teodoro and Japanese Foreign Minister Yoko Kamikawa signed the Philippines-Japan Reciprocal Access Agreement (日フィリピン部隊間協力円滑化協定), officially the Agreement between Japan and the Republic of the Philippines Concerning the Facilitation of Reciprocal Access and Cooperation between the Self-Defense Forces of Japan and the Armed Forces of the Philippines, the first RAA negotiated with a Southeast Asian nation.
 It would take effect after ratification by the countries' legislatures, Philippine and Japanese officials said.

 On 16 December 2024, the RAA was signed officially and unanimously ratified by the Philippine Senate (Resolution No. 1248).
 The RAA was approved by the Japan Diet on June 6, 2025.
-It comes into force on September 11, 2025.
+It came into force on September 11, 2025.